cyso/TonicDNS/GettingStarted.md

 Retrieve Arpa
 -------------

-You can retrieve single Arpa records by supplying its identifier (IP address), or query all Arpa records by providing a comma seperated string of single IPs or IP ranges in CIDR notation: "1.2.3.4,2.3.4.0/24".
+You can retrieve single Arpa records by supplying its identifier (IP address), or query all Arpa records by providing a comma separated string of single IPs or IP ranges in CIDR notation: "1.2.3.4,2.3.4.0/24".

 ### API URI ###